 Climb 38-feet before class.
 The USD Wellness Center features the state's tallest climbing wall.

 The Lee Medicine & Science building is the Vermillion home to the Sanford School of Medicine - the only medical school in the state.
 Following an extensive $37 million renovation in 2008, Lee Med features state-of-the-art technology with laboratories and classrooms designed to emphasize team teaching and problem solving.

 Double helix double take: As you look down through the Lee Med atrium, notice the tiles representing a DNA strand - a fitting tribute to health care research conducted in the building.

 Student life just got livelier.
 The hub for student life and activity at USD, the Theodore R. and Karen K. Muenster University Center provides areas for study, lounging and dining in addition to special events in the main ballroom or fire pit stage.

 Inside the Muenster University Center, students enjoy a wide range of dining options including national chains Qdoba, Chick-fil-A and Einstein Brothers.

-USD's newest housing complex, Coyote Village provides suite-style and apartment living accommodations for 546 students.
+USD's newest housing complex, Coyote Village provides suite-style and apartment living accommodations for more than 500 students.
 Opened in 2010, Coyote Village is a LEED Silver certified building for its eco-friendly construction and design.